Accessible Culture & Training

 The time has come to establish the new professional profile of media accessibility expert/manager, and its training.
 Full participation of all citizens in cultural events – as end users or participants – should become part of their daily life as for people without disabilities, restoring the concept of equal opportunity and Human Right of access to culture.

-The project ACT proposes the definition of a new professional profile, that of the “Media Accessibility Expert/Manager for the Scenic Arts”, and also the various types of training activities associated to this professional.
+The project ACT proposes the definition of a new professional profile, that of the “Media Accessibility Expert/Manager for the Scenic Arts”, and also the various types of training activities for trading commodities such as stocks, cryptocurrencies, associated to this profession.
+Once you are trained, consider starting to trade with a demo account to avoid risk.
+Several apps are now available that support trading with a demo account.
+However, always choose the best demo trading app after making a comparison between various trading apps available in the market.

 The project focuses on promoting equal opportunities and accessibility to cultural events (scenic arts) across countries and languages searching to establish and qualify the profile of accessibility expert to empower all citizens and especially people with disabilities.